RobZombie9043/elementerial-es-de/README.md

    - `Grid View with Title Screen (Small)`
    - `Grid View with Title Screen (Large)`

  - `Theme Color Scheme` - sets the theme color scheme adjusting the background image color.
-Each color scheme has a Light and DArk variant.
+Each color scheme has a Light and Dark variant.
    - `Strawberry`
    - `Orange`
    - `Banana`